shania-codes/kirin/README.md

 - List all music files
 - Actually play music files
 - Save song details to DB
 - Save added tags to DB
 - Delete songs
 - Display and delete all tags
-- Filter songs by a single tag
+- Filter songs by tags using an OR mode or ALL mode in which it must have either any of the tags or all of the tags

 ### Planned Features
 - Create a music queue and allow you to select multiple songs and add to the queue